Lighting-up time: History

 Lighting-up time was first introduced in the nineteenth century in local by-laws and enforced nationally by the Lights on Vehicles Act 1907.
 In the 1920s, service stations started displaying cardboard clock-face displays, set to the lighting-up time for the day.
+This is a crucial plot point in the Montague Egg detective story "Murder in the Morning" by Dorothy L. Sayers.

 The Road Lighting Act 1942 stipulated 1 hour after sunset/before sunrise.
 It was amended to 30 minutes by the Road Traffic Act 1956 because of the increasing speed of traffic.
 These were the required times for showing all lights on all vehicles, including bicycles and horse-drawn carts, hence the name lighting-up time.

-The current Road Vehicles Lighting Regulations 1989 tightened the requirements further.
-Lighting-up time is retained as the required period for use of motor vehicle headlights on roads without lit streetlights, but with that exception, all vehicles must now keep conspicuity lights lit during the longer period of sunset to sunrise (unless parked, in a designated parking place and facing the same way as adjacent traffic and more than 10 m from the nearest junction on a road with a speed limit not exceeding 30 mph Note: This exemption only applies for "a motor vehicle being a goods vehicle the unladen weight of which does not exceed 1525 kg;").
+The current Road Vehicles Lighting Regulations 1989 (RVLR) tightened the requirements further.
+Lighting-up time is retained as the required period for use of motor vehicle headlights on roads without lit streetlights, but with that exception, all vehicles must now keep conspicuity lights lit during the longer period of sunset to sunrise (unless parked, in a designated parking place and facing the same way as adjacent traffic and more than 10 m from the nearest junction on a road with a speed limit not exceeding 30 mph.
+Note that this exemption applies for only "a motor vehicle being a goods vehicle the unladen weight of which does not exceed 1525 kg").
 The conspicuity lights required are "front and rear position lamps" (side and tail lights) plus, for large vehicles, side marker lamps and end-outline marker lamps and, for motor vehicles, rear number plate lights.